 If you're like most sewists, you want every cut you make to be pristine.
 No ragged edges, no frayed seams, and no misshapen lines.
 However, scissors may not always do the trick.

 They slip in your hands, double-cut fabric, and oftentimes veer off the straight path no matter how boldly you mark it.
 In short, cutting fabric can be a nightmare.

 It doesn't have to be, though.

-Once you've watched the How to Rotary Cut Fabric video tutorial from Carolina Moore, you'll have a bettering understanding of this sewing and quilting tool.
-We have lots of information on this page as well, so be sure to scroll down!
+We have lots of additional information about rotary cutters and mats on this page as well, so be sure to scroll down!

 What is a Rotary Cutter?

 A rotary cutter is a tool used to cut straight lines of fabric with a circular blade attached to a single handle.
 A rotary cutter looks similar to a pizza cutter, but it has a sharper blade so that it can cut through thick fabrics.

 This tool comes in many different shapes, sizes, and styles.
 Some may be curved, have a different blade exposing mechanism or a larger blade diameter.
 Choose whatever model works best for you, and you'll still get a clean cut!

 Unlike scissors, rotary cutters allow you to cut fabric in a perfectly straight line every time.
 This cutting technique keeps seams from becoming ragged.

 Using a rotary cutter also takes less physical effort than cutting with scissors because you don't have to move your fingers around to manipulate the rotary cutter or hold your fabric up as you cut.